History of Lucas Giolito in Timeline

 March 2012: Elbow Injury

-In March 2012, during his senior year at Harvard-Westlake, Lucas Giolito sprained the ulnar collateral ligament in his right elbow, which sidelined him for the rest of his high school baseball season.
+In March 2012, during his senior year at Harvard-Westlake School, Giolito sprained the ulnar collateral ligament in his right elbow, sidelining him for the rest of the high school season.
+This injury affected his position in the MLB draft.

-On July 13, 2012, Lucas Giolito signed a minor league contract with the Washington Nationals, receiving a $2.925 million signing bonus, just thirty seconds before the deadline.
+On July 13, 2012, Lucas Giolito signed a minor league contract with the Washington Nationals, thirty seconds before the deadline, receiving a $2.925 million signing bonus.
+He was scheduled for Tommy John surgery to repair his injured elbow ligament by the end of the month.

 2012: Drafted by the Nationals